vahabahmadvand/GCInventorySystem/README.md

 # Inventory GIS Subsystem
 - This is the class in charge of fetching all the data of your items and store the data assets that you defined.
-- The function **GetItemFromTag** will take as an input a gameplay tag, and it'll return a wildcard strcut which you can break in any struct similar as how you fetch data table information in BPs.
+- The function **Get Item Struct From Tag** will take as an input a gameplay tag, and it'll return a wildcard strcut which you can break in any struct similar as how you fetch data table information in BPs.
 Which makes fetching the information in BPs really easy and transversal.
-- To get the item information in C++, right now it's not as easy as it is in BP.
-But, you have a method called **FindCategoryDataTableForItem**, which will return the data table of the item category for the item you passed over as an input.
-Then, with the data table you can get the row information using fetching the row from the Data table.
+- To get the item information in C++, you could use the **GetItemFromTag** method.
+Which is a templated method that will return the item struct in the format passed over in the template.

 # Crafting teaser
 - There's a little bit of logic for a crafting system in this plugin.
 It is really basic, and again use it at your own risk.